 For tech companies, especially startups, revenue leakage can be a quiet but serious problem.
 An audit can uncover these hidden financial drains.
 You might find inconsistencies in how reps are pricing complex subscription models or that certain non-cash items in contracts aren't being accounted for correctly.
 These issues often stem from a simple lack of clarity on what’s being sold or how to structure a deal properly.
 Identifying these complexities is the first step toward creating a standardized process that ensures you capture every dollar you’ve earned and build a scalable foundation for growth.

-Common Sales Audit Challenges (and How to Prepare for Them)
+Common Sales Audit Challenges (and How to Overcome Them)

 A sales audit is one of the most powerful tools for building a high-performing sales organization, but it’s not always a walk in the park.
 Knowing the potential hurdles ahead of time is the best way to ensure your audit is smooth, insightful, and ultimately, successful.
 Most of the challenges you’ll face fall into a few key categories: messy data, biased interpretations, complex financial rules, and simple human limitations like not having enough time.